drorlab/atom3d/README.md

 ## Features

 * Access to several datasets involving 3D molecular structure.
-* Sharded data format for storing lots of molecules (and associated metadata).
+* LMDB data format for storing lots of molecules (and associated metadata).
 * Utilities for splitting/filtering data based on many criteria.

+For more detailed information, [read the documentation](https://atom3d.readthedocs.io/en/latest/).

 ## Reference